I-20 Texas Corridor Study

 - Compatibility with adjacent uses and future growth trends

-TxDOT will work with local government officials, organizations, community members and experts to identify potential future improvements, perform analyses, collect data and create a corridor development strategy.
-The diagram shows the general proposed approach.
+TxDOT will work with local government officials, organizations, community members and experts to identify potential future improvements, perform analyses, collect data, and create a corridor development strategy.

 Stakeholder & Public Engagement